Updated on May 12, 2023

 Any reimbursements that need to be made for one spouse contributing to the other’s separate property

-If the nature of the property leaves one spouse better suited to retaining it (for example, if one of you is a pediatrician and a pediatric office is one of your marital assets)
+If the nature of the property leaves one spouse better suited to retain it (for example, if one of you is a pediatrician and a pediatric office is one of your marital assets)

 The financial ability of the spouse who wants to remain in the house to cover the mortgage and upkeep